 It’s certainly easier to create this level of alignment by starting from scratch.
 It’s also possible, over time with effective and sustained leadership, to transform a school or even create a coherent system.
 This kind of ‘retrofit’ approach is far more challenging, however.

 Once a school moves through the intentional design or transformation phase, the focus then shifts to its students.
 What will instruction look like in this new environment?
 Unique aspects of distinctive learning models may be incorporated; these can be referred to as signature learning experiences.
-They are encouraged experiences aimed at meeting a school’s priority learning goals.
+They are required or encouraged experiences aimed at meeting a school’s priority learning goals.

 High value internships, like those featured at schools in the Big Picture, NAF and Cristo Rey networks are signature learning experiences.
 Big Picture even created a mobile app to expand access to and manage students’ internships.